-- a) Certification of this Project does not authorize the Licensee to exceed the turbidity standard beyond the mixing zone described in (b), (c), (d), and (e) below.
-Turbidity in Class A waters in and below Merwin Dam shall not exceed 5 NTU over background turbidity when turbidity is 50 NTU or less, or have more than a 10 percent increase in turbidity when the background turbidity is more than 50 NTU.
-Turbidity in Lake Class waters of Lake Merwin shall not exceed 5 NTU over background turbidity. - b) For Class A waters, , a mixing zone is established, consistent with WAC 173-201A-100(7) and -110(3), within which the turbidity standard is waived.
-The mixing zone is established to allow only temporary exceedances of the turbidity criteria during and immediately after inwater work.
-The temporary turbidity mixing zone shall be as follows: - i.
-For waters up to 10 cfs flow at the time of construction, the point of compliance shall be 100 feet downstream from activity causing the turbidity exceedance. - ii.
-For waters above 10 cfs up to 100 cfs flow at the time of construction, the point of compliance shall be 200 feet downstream from activity causing the turbidity exceedance - iii.
-For waters above 100 cfs flow at the time of construction, the point of compliance shall be 300 feet downstream from activity causing the turbidity exceedance. - c) For Lake Class waters, certification of this Project does not authorize the Licensee to exceed the turbidity standard beyond the mixing zone described in (d) and (e) below. - d) Step 1.
-Mixing zones shall not be allowed unless it can be demonstrated to the satisfaction of Ecology that: - i Other siting, technological, and managerial options that would avoid the need for a lake mixing zone are not reasonably achievable; - ii Overriding considerations of the public interest will be served; and - iii All technological and managerial methods available for pollution reduction and removal that are economically achievable would be implemented prior to discharge - e) Step 2.
+- a) Certification of this Project does not authorize the Licensee to exceed the turbidity standard for Lake Class waters beyond the mixing zone described in (b) and (c) below.
+Turbidity in Lake Class waters shall not exceed five (5) NTU over background conditions. - b) Step 1.
+Mixing zones shall not be allowed unless it can be demonstrated to the satisfaction of Ecology that: - i.
+Other siting, technological, and managerial options that would avoid the need for a lake mixing zone are not reasonably achievable; - ii.
+Overriding considerations of the public interest will be served; and - iii.
+All technological and managerial methods available for pollution reduction and removal that are economically achievable would be implemented prior to discharge - c) Step 2.
 Mixing zones, singularly or in combination with other mixing zones, shall comply with the most restrictive combination of the following: - i.
 Not exceed ten percent of the waterbody volume; - ii.
 Not exceed ten percent of the waterbody surface area (maximum radial extent of the plume regardless of whether it reaches the surface); and - iii.
 Not extend beyond fifteen percent of the width of the waterbody. - 5) The above conditions do not relieve the Licensee from the need to obtain all the applicable permits.
 Activities that could discharge pollutants to waters of the state must use appropriate Best Management Practices to protect water quality.